🤿 Best Snorkelling on the North Coast

 One of the Caribbean's most accessible reefs

 What makes Sosúa's reef special isn't just its health — it's how easy it is to reach.
 No boat, no guided trip required.
-Wade in from the sand and within 50 metres you're above coral gardens that most dive destinations would charge a premium to show you.
+Wade into the sea and it's just a short swim of 40 metres before you're above coral gardens that most dive destinations would charge a premium to show you.

 The reef runs along the entire length of the bay at depths ranging from 2 to 30 metres.
 The shallower sections are perfect for snorkelling; the deeper drop-offs attract serious divers.